-San Diego Boating Under the Influence Attorney
+San Diego Boating Under the Influence Defense Attorneys

 When boating along Lake Murray, Lake Cuyamaca, Lake Hodges, or any of the other beautiful waterways that help form the landscape of San Diego, it can be tempting to have a drink or two.
 This is not illegal in California and drinking while boating is a socially acceptable practice.

 But just as a person who has had too many drinks is not allowed behind the wheel of a car, a person who is intoxicated or impaired is not allowed to drive a boat.
 The question then becomes how much is too much?

 In California, it is against the law to operate any vessel or boat while under the influence of alcohol or drugs.
 This includes watercraft such as jet skis.
 It is also illegal for any person to operate a recreational vessel with a blood alcohol concentration (BAC) of 0.08% or higher, the same as for driving a motor vehicle.
 When it is a commercial boat or vessel, the legal BAC level drops to just 0.04%.
 Anytime someone injures another person while operating a boat under the influence, the penalties become more severe.